beckym223/manual_work/E6_long_edited_old.md

 of nominal deficits in the Carter years, from
 1977 to 1980, were real surpluses totaling
 $72 billion.
-24 The federal budget did not ment, particularly in transportation equipment, comput- ers, construction, and other components of capital (see Robert Gordon, 1988), our measures of the paths of productivity and of investment, and of their determi- nants, are skewed.
-In both cases, theorists have labored hard to explain real declines, or at least declines in growth, that may have been, to some considerable ex- tent, more apparent than real.
-20See Milton Friedman (1968) for starters on this role of "money."
-For a leading dissident to this new idealogy see Tobin (1980), inter alia.
-21Eisner (1986), p.
-166.
-22Lucas (1981), p.
-2, and Lucas and Sargent (1981),
-pp. 295-96.
-23 Unless one is an unreconstructed supporter of Barro's (1974, 1989) "Ricardian" equivalence theorem.
-24See Eisner and Pieper (1984) and Eisner (1986).
+24 The federal budget did not

 ### ---Economics-1989-0-11.txt---